-South Dublin County Council has the ambition to deliver over 4,000 new homes to the County in the lifetime of this Council.
+South Dublin County Council has the ambition to deliver approximately 6,500 new social and affordable homes to the County over the next five years.
 The total investment envisaged under the ambitious housing plan is in excess of €1 billion.

 - 2,600 new homes at the approved Clonburris SDZ scheme,